BrianDorado/basecamp-mentor-handbook/README.md

 ## Mentor FAQ
 **When will I be paid for Basecamp?**

-Basecamp pay between Monday - Friday, 9-5 will paid with your normal pay.
-Any work done outside those times will be paid once a month at the end of the month.
+Basecamp will be paid bi-weekly.
+Be sure to enter your hours into Stella.

 **Can I text and call my students?**